webpack/webpack.js.org/content/guides/caching.md

   };
 ```

-Now let's run a build to see if it worked:
+Let's run another build to see the extracted `runtime` bundle:

 ``` bash
 Hash: 80552632979856ddab34